A Strategic Guide for

 Organizing Civil Society Field Hearings

 An official field hearing is a method Congress uses to gain "on the ground" perspectives on an issue.
 It is a feedback mechanism that began on the front lines during the Civil War.
-Today, committees in Congress convene field hearings across the USA to include more local perspectives in the deliberative process.
-Similarly, Civil Society Field Hearings–though not official– will be initiated and organized in communities and feature local civic voices.
+Today, official committee hearings typically happen on Capitol Hill.
+Yet committees in Congress also convene field hearings across the USA to include more local perspectives in the deliberative process.
+Similarly, Civil Society Field Hearings–though not official– will be initiated and organized in communities and feature local voices.

-Mahatma Gandhi emphasized that protest must be paired with constructive programs—approaches that build alternative systems rather than reflexively opposing oppression.
-Constructive programs complement direct action and reduce dependence on oppressive systems by promoting self-reliance, education, and community empowerment.
+Peaceful protest is a long tradition in democracies around the world.
+Yet even Mahatma Gandhi emphasized that protest must be paired with constructive programs—approaches that build alternative systems rather than reflexive opposition.
+Constructive programs complement peaceful protest and reduce dependence on official systems by promoting self-reliance, education, and community empowerment.
 Civil Society Field Hearings represent this constructive approach to democratic renewal.

 The COVID-19 pandemic showed how Congress can quickly adapt to maintain its representative duties during a crisis.
 Throughout the pandemic, members voted by proxy, introduced legislation electronically, and held committee hearings online—dramatically increasing witness diversity and expanding participation

 Civil Society Field Hearings differ from town halls.
 Because they simulate an official process, they are a more formal and curated method of gathering community input, creating a record, and connecting local experience to national decision-making.
-They build on the civic momentum generated by Town Halls and resistance actions against the overreaching executive branch.
-For example, individuals who have organized actions or spoken up at town halls might be willing to contribute to a Civil Society Field Hearing.
+They build on the civic momentum generated by town halls and other sorts of gathering.

 Civil Society refers to the networks of groups, communities, and associations between individuals and government—clubs, non-profit organizations, task forces, and membership organizations.
 It exists nationwide.
-This guide shows how Civil Society can take the lead in holding elected representatives accountable and demonstrates how Congress can effectively check executive power.
+This guide shows how Civil Society can take the lead in designing modern democratic methods, holding elected representatives accountable and restoring checks and balances.

 Whether official or community-initiated, field hearings allow your representative to fulfill three roles:

 Because Civil Society Field Hearings will be initiated locally by the community and centered on local civic voice, member attendance is desirable but not mandatory.
-The most important outcomes are:
+The most important outcome: building muscles for modern democracy!

 Congress plays a key role in overseeing the executive branch by reviewing public policy implementation, often through committee hearings that evaluate programs, address issues, and ensure agency accountability.
-Similarly, Civil Society Field Hearings aim to gather community input.
+Similarly, Civil Society Field Hearings aim to gather community input and become trusted, useful data providers.

 Compelling testimony is crucial to a successful Civil Society Field Hearing.
 Witness selection should represent a cross-section of community perspectives with relevant expertise.

-Preparation materials should include clear guidelines on format, time limits, and submission requirements.
+Preparation materials must include clear guidelines.
 Materials should clearly state that the event will be recorded.
 Witnesses should prepare written testimony of 500-1000 words.
 (1-4 pages) that can be delivered in 5-7 minutes.
-Please have a look at the Witness Prep document for details.
+Please have a look at the Witness Prep document in the appendix for details.
 At the top of the document, please include:

 Focus testimony on how policies affect the community, especially the members' constituents.
 Maintain decorum, answer questions respectfully, and provide compelling evidence.